What is a Petition to Make Special Infringement?

 At any time before a significant Office action is taken, an applicant can submit their request to participate in the FFAI program.
 After the examiner searches for prior art and anticipates possible rejections of the claim, the patent applicant has exactly one month to schedule the initial Office action interview.
 Afterward, the examiner may either let the claims proceed or grant a first Office action.
 After this action, patent processing continues normally.

 If you need help with a petition to make special infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.